andrei-marius/web-archive/README.md

 http://localhost:3000/search?keyword=yourKeyWordHere -- Specific keyword lookup (with title lookup as fallback), this will give you other keywords assosiated with the block, along with block Index

+node version: 22.14.0

 npm i
-node version: 22.14.0

-backend
-npm start
+backend: npm start

-frontend
-npm run dev
+frontend: npm run dev